dinosaure/blogger/articles/spoke.md

 information between Alice & Bob must "look" like random content.

-Indeed, an attacker can recognise the content (this chunk looks suspiciously like something used by a well-known  protocol), he/she can also recognise the algorithm behind - and he/she can attempt a brute-force attack of some weak passwords to regenerate the exchanged chunks.
+Indeed, an attacker can recognise the content (this chunk looks suspiciously like something used by a well-known  protocol), they can also recognise the algorithm behind - and they can attempt a brute-force attack of some weak passwords to regenerate the exchanged chunks.

 The exchange must therefore seem random, but it is determined - so that both parties can finally agree on a strong shared key.
-Then, from the latter, a protocol can be established with a symmetric cryptographic method such as [GCM][gcm] or [ChaCha20 Poly1305][chacha20-poly1305].
+Then, from the latter, a protocol can be established using a symmetric cryptographic method such as [GCM][gcm] or [ChaCha20 Poly1305][chacha20-poly1305].

 <hr />